valerauko/granblue-grid/README.md

 It doesn't send any requests, doesn't use any resources not already available in the game, nor display any information that isn't readily available in-game.
 The purpose is just that streamers don't have to redo a bunch of screenshots every time they update their grid (which can happen quite often).

 That said, GBF is famously strict about "tool use" so use only at your own risk.

+## Development

+Containerized setup using VSCode dev containers.

+On the Chrome Extensions tab enable Developer mode and then Load unpacked the ext folder.
+The extension frame has to be reloaded to reflect changes.